 The really good news about this technique is that organic marketing on social media actually has a much higher lead-to-close rate than many paid marketing strategies.
 This is because your brand has the opportunity to answer questions, respond to feedback, and even just talk about your company.

 There are a lot of ways you can use the information you collect from your customers to improve your social media marketing strategy.
 By learning about your customers, you can adjust your posts on Facebook and Twitter to target criteria such as gender, age, location, and interests.
 So, if you don’t have a Facebook page or a Twitter account, it’s time to get one and post on social media.
 Also, consider starting Facebook groups to promote your side hustle by allowing you to reach even more consumers, who in turn could lead to more customers through word of mouth.
 So you see, your marketing efforts need not be costly.
 Digital marketing has many options.

 Another way to lead your customers back to you is to write a guest post on an industry blog that targets your potential customers.
-Sometimes these websites will welcome content in return for the exposure and a link back to your own social media or website.
+Sometimes these websites will welcome content in return for exposure and a link back to your own social media or website.

 Are you a home inspector?
 Check out this article: “Tips for Marketing Your Home Inspection Business”